flux-framework/rfc/spec_10.rst

 be restored once KVS *hdir* objects are implemented.

-Blobref
+Address
 ~~~~~~~

-Each unique, stored blob of content SHALL be addressable by its blobref.
+Each unique, stored blob of content SHALL be addressable by its hash digest.

+A human-readable *blobref* MAY be used as an alternate representation of
-A blobref SHALL consist of a string formed by the concatenation of:
+the hash digest.
+A blobref SHALL consist of a string formed by the
+concatenation of:

 -  the name of hash algorithm used to store the content